martycheung/CppND-Facial-Emotion-Recognition/README.md

 4.
 5.

-## Dependencies for Running Locally
+## Dependencies for Running Locally (this project was run and tested on Mac)
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)